 Wildlife in national parks

 The Kavango River and the Okavango Delta are the next destinations.
 The latter is located in Botswana and is a World Heritage Site as well.
-Our nights will be at various places and during the days we’ll venture into the delta in boats, canoe style, to watch more birds and wildlife.
+Our nights will be at various places. during the days we’ll venture into the delta in boats, canoe style, to watch more birds and wildlife.
 Another national park is coming up after this, the Chobe.

 Victoria Falls for the grande finale